Enchoseon/dotfiles/README.md

 - **Multi-Button Mouse**: [Piper](https://github.com/libratbag/piper) + KDE Keyboard Daemon (it's just a GUI for [x11-misc/ xkeyboard-config](https://packages.gentoo.org/packages/x11-misc/xkeyboard-config))

-For an explanation of *how* these tools fit together, see my blog post: https://enchoseon.com/productivity-tools
+To see *how* these tools fulfill their roles, see my (even more) highly opinionated [blog post](https://enchoseon.com/productivity-tools), which is like my meta-dotfiles I guess.

-# Licenses / Redistribution
+# Licenses & Redistribution

 This repository stores and redistributes some binaries/scripts (e.g. every zsh plugin I use) so that bootstrapping is just a simple and reproducible clone.
 Many of these binaries/scripts haven't been updated in 2 years (and hopefully shouldn't need to be!)
 However, a convenient way to update all of them is currently lacking.